tryolabs/luminoth/docs/usage/quickstart.rst

 We'll start by downloading a checkpoint.
-Luminoth provides already-trained models so you can run predictions and get reasonable results in no time (and eventually be able to use for fine-tuning).
+Luminoth provides already-trained models so you can run predictions and get reasonable results in no time (and eventually be able to use them for fine-tuning).
 In order to access these checkpoints, we first need to download the remote index with the available models.